-Historically, reinsurers have experienced significant fluctuations in operating income due to volatile and unpredictable developments, many of which are beyond the control of the reinsurer including general economic conditions, levels of capacity offered by the market, and the level of competition with regards to pricing.
-In particular, some of SCOR Europe's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g. the Global Financial Crisis): for example, specialty lines such as Credit and Surety or liability risk such as Professional Indemnity.
+Historically, (re)insurers have experienced significant fluctuations in operating income due to volatile and unpredictable developments, many of which are beyond the control of the (re)insurer including general economic conditions, levels of capacity offered by the market, the level of competition with regards to pricing, and possible changes in regulations and societal attitudes regarding the support of industry sectors that contribute to climate change.
+In particular, some of SCOR Europe's lines of business which are directly linked to financial activities are more exposed to global economic recessions (e.g., the Global Financial Crisis), for example, global specialty lines such as credit and surety or liability risk such as Errors & Omissions and Directors & Officers Liability.
+Those areas of SCOR Europe's business that are most exposed to climate transition risks are those related to (re)insurance of carbon-intensive industries.